pete0emerson/go-rest-api-template/README.md

 ## Overview

-This is my template for a well formed REST API in Golang.
+This is my template for a well formed REST API in Go.

 This template features: